 Beacon Hill Park is a 200+ acre park located just outside of downtown Victoria.
-It is a magnificent example of woodlands, shoreline trails, landscaped gardens and much, much more.
+It is a magnificent example of woodlands, shoreline trails, landscaped gardens, a children's petting zoo and much, much more.

 We are blessed with fantastic weather, beautiful scenery and an incredibly long and diverse list of things to do in downtown Victoria and in the region.
 Book your West Coast adventure now.

 Made in Victoria is an online directory of products made by local artisans, crafters and makers.
 We focus on businesses who make, bake or grow goods.

 Every year for more than 10 years running now, gingerbread house ideas are transformed into marvellous creations, in support of Habitat for Humanity.

 Apr 25, 21 02:50 PM